bennyyip/zellij-compact-bar/README.md

 3. layout indicator with no separator
 4. `(FULLSCREEN)` => `Z*` and `(SYNC)` => `S*`
 5. Add time to right side
-6. Add time to right side
+6. Add /proc/loadavg to right side